Mogalapalli-Sriram/nodejs-sqlite-restapi-app/README.md

 node server.js
 ```
 2. You can access the app at http://localhost:3000
-3. You can have access to swaggerUi open API documentation at http://localhost:3000/api-docs/
+3. You can have an access to swaggerUi open API documentation for  the bikes at http://localhost:3000/api-docs/

 <br>